scipy-conference/scipy_proceedings/papers/seabold/my_paper.rst

 The State of the Union: Open Source and Statistics
 --------------------------------------------------

 Currently R is the open source language of choice for applied statistics.
-As for applied econometrics, proprietary software pacakges such as Gauss, MATLAB, Stata, SAS, and NLOGIT remain the most popular and are taught in most graduate programs.
+In applied econometrics, proprietary software pacakges such as Gauss, MATLAB, Stata, SAS, and NLOGIT remain the most popular and are taught in most graduate programs.
 However, there is a growing call for the use of open source software in economic research due in large part to its reliability, transparency, and the